trickv/trick.vanstaveren.us_jekyll/wiki/Christmas_and_Birthday_List.md

 -   Cyclocomputer for mountain bike.
 Doesn't need to be anything fancy.
 -   Wheel truing stand
 -   Long sleeve t-shirts for riding (no silky jerseys or anything)
--   Some sort of simple, under-the-seat bag
+-   Some sort of simple, under-the-seat bag (mountain bike)